zopefoundation/zope.app.apidoc/src/zope/app/apidoc/component.rst

 much like adapter registrations, except that they do not have a name.
 So let's see how the function handles subscriptions:

-  >>> from zope.component.registry import HandlerRegistration
+  >>> from zope.interface.registry import HandlerRegistration
   >>> reg = HandlerRegistration(None, (IFoo, IBar), '', MyResult, 'doc info')

   >>> pprint(component.getAdapterInfoDictionary(reg))